Skip to Main Content

 • Gap insurance: If your car is totaled, this coverage will pay the difference between what the car is worth and what you owe on it to your lender.
 It's generally available for those with a car that is three years old or less.

-• Rental car reimbursement: This coverage pays for a rental car while your vehicle is being repaired following a covered claim.
+• Rental car reimbursement: This coverage helps to cover the cost of a rental car while your vehicle is being repaired following a covered claim.
 This coverage may be useful if you only own one car and rely on it as your primary mode of transportation.

 Methodology